 Sessions

 A session is the durable record of a run: an append-only entry log over a pluggable store.
 Kill the process, deploy, come back; the conversation continues from the same id.
+A tutoring agent that remembers where a student left off is one id away.

 store = Mistri::Stores::JSONL.new("tmp/sessions")